CruxConnect/crux-docs/_product_retailer/get_item_detail.md

 : (object) The Distinguishing Attributes are attributes which based on a category or product line may be necessary to include.
 It may also be empty, as per the Suppliers' discretion.

 minimum_advertised_price
 : (number) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
-You may not legally list the SKU for sale at a lower price.
+You may not legally array the SKU for sale at a lower price.

 msrp
 : (number) The Manufacturer's Suggested Retail Price for the SKU.
 This is only a suggestion.
 It is not a price floor nor is it a price ceiling.

 price_tiers
-: (list) The list of Price Tier objects on this SKU including shipping_cost, minimum_tier_quantity, cost, shipping_cost_is_estimate.
+: (array) The array of Price Tier objects on this SKU

 product_images
-: (list) The Product Images are a list of product image objects for the SKU which contain a uuid, url, width, and height of the image.
+: (array) The Product Images are a array of product image objects for the SKU which contain a uuid, url, width, and height of the image.

 measurements
 : (object) The Measurements object contains sku measurements object and a package measurements object.